hinton-lang/Hinton/README.md

 The project is still in the "pre-development" stages.
 This means that anything about the language can change as more experience is acquired.

 ## To-do List
-This to-do list only applies to the C implementation of the Hinton interpreter.
-For the Java implementation, visit the [Hinton - Java Implementation](https://github.com/hinton-lang/Hinton/) branch.
+This to-do list only applies to the Rust implementation of the Hinton interpreter.
+For the Java implementation, which has more implemented features, visit the [Hinton - Java Implementation](https://github.com/hinton-lang/Hinton/) branch.
 - [ ] Parse & Execute Expressions.
     - [x] Arithmetic expressions.
     - [ ] Array literals.